-Most of the serious complaints cropped up around the time that major changes occurred.
-In both the flat-tappet manufacturing industry and in the formulation of passenger car and light-duty truck engine oils.
+Most of the serious complaints, cropped up around the time that major changes occurred.
+In both the flat lifter manufacturing industry and in the formulation of, passenger car and light-duty truck engine oils.

-Most Engine And Engine Component Manufacturers Recommend Zinc Additives For Flat Tappet Lifter Break-in.
+Most Engine And Engine Component Manufacturers, Recommend Zinc Additives For Flat Lifter Break-in.

-Experts say that the additives in (API) blends will no longer cut it in a racing or performance engine.
-There is no denying that (API) oils for the most part work very well.
-Mostly, In late model engines where there are roller cams and much less friction than in high powered racing engines
+Experts say that the additives in (API) blends, will no longer cut it, in a racing or performance engine.
+There is no denying, that (API) oils for the most part, work very well.
+Mostly, in late model engines.
+And, where there are roller cams and much less friction, than in high powered racing engines

-Not all Zinc (ZDDP) additives react under the same level of heat and load.
+Not all Zinc (ZDDP) additives, react under the same level of heat and load.
 Zinc has different “Burn” rates.
-Some Zinc additives have slower “burn” rates that require more heat and more load to activate than other Zinc additives.
+Some Zinc additives have slower “burn” rates.
+And, require more heat and more load, to activate than other Zinc additives.

 Detergent additives “compete” against Zinc in the engine.
-Detergents are additives that clean the engine.
-Furthermore, detergents don’t distinguish between sludge, varnish and Zinc – it cleans all three away.
-The “old school” theory on engine break-in was to run non-detergent oils; and this allowed for greater activation of the zinc additive in the oil.
+Detergents are additives, that clean the engine.
+But, detergents don’t distinguish between sludge, varnish and Zinc.
+Consequently, it cleans all three away.
+The “old school” theory on engine break in was, to run non detergent oils.
+Because, this allowed for greater activation, of the zinc additive in the oil.

-On late model engine with roller tappets use the factory recommended oil.
-Always keep up to date with your maintenance.
+Use the factory recommended oil.
+And, always keep up to date with your maintenance.

-There is a long list of great racing oils and additives out there and they are not all the same.
-I would think if your are looking for a great racing oil; you must have a lot of friends and colleges out there doing the same thing.
+There is a long list of great racing oils and additives out there.
+But, they are not all the same.
+I would think if your are looking for a great racing oil.
+You must have a lot of friends and colleges out there, doing the same thing.

 Ask the guy beside you, as they have most likely gone through it.
 I hate to say it but, it’s cheaper to learn from someone else’s mistakes.